 Milwaukee.
-Gatzke Law won a $1.76 million judgment against AAA Insurance in a wrongful death motor vehicle accident case in Kenosha County, involving the family of Dawn Glogovsky.
+Gatzke Law won a $1.76 million judgment in a wrongful death motor vehicle accident case in Kenosha County.

 That verdict was more than three times the amount originally identified as “policy limits” by the Minnesota-based insurance company.
-AAA, which insured the Glovovsky’s, originally claimed that the limits in the case were $500,000, but the attorneys at Gatzke Law closely reviewed the policy and determined that coverage for the three Glogovsky vehicles could be “stacked,” raising the policy limits to $1.5 million.
+The insurance company originally claimed that the limits in the case were $500,000, but the attorneys at Gatzke Law closely reviewed the policy and determined that coverage for the three vehicles could be “stacked,” raising the policy limits to $1.5 million.

-Frank, 44, Dawn, 45, and Remy Glogovsky, 16, were returning to their home in Bristol, a rural community in western Kenosha County at 10:45 p.m. on May 31, 2010 after spending the day at Frank’s sister’s home in Libertyville, Illinois.
-Frank was driving a 2006 Chevrolet Malibu.
-Dawn was in the front passenger seat.
-Remy was seated in the back seat behind Frank.
-Frank was driving northbound on US 45, a two lane rural highway, and as he approached the T-intersection with Highway N in Kenosha County, he slowed down to drive around road construction signs which had been erected near the intersection as a result of roadwork being done.
+The family was driving northbound on US 45, a two-lane rural highway, and as he approached the T-intersection with Highway N in Kenosha County, the client slowed down to drive around road construction signs which had been erected near the intersection as a result of roadwork being done.

-Frank had the right of way on US 45 as he came to the intersection with Highway N. Westbound Highway N ends at US 45 in a T intersection, and there is a stop sign at the intersection controlling traffic on Highway N. There is no stop sign for traffic on US 45.
+Our client had the right of way on US 45 as he came to the intersection with Highway N. Westbound Highway N ends at US 45 in a T intersection, and there is a stop sign at the intersection controlling traffic on Highway N. There is no stop sign for traffic on US 45.
 Immediately west of the intersection of Highway N and US 45 is a deep culvert and drainage ditch and then a farm field.
-The area is not well lit, but the sight lines along Highway N toward US 45 were not obstructed because the corn in the field had not yet grown.
-The evening was clear and dry, and there were no apparent obstructions preventing a vehicle traveling westbound on Highway N from seeing a vehicle traveling northbound on US 45 with its head lights “ON.”
+The area is not well lit, but the sightlines along Highway N toward US 45 were not obstructed because the corn in the field had not yet grown.
+The evening was clear and dry, and there were no apparent obstructions preventing a vehicle traveling westbound on Highway N from seeing a vehicle traveling northbound on US 45 with its headlights “ON.”

-Frank reported hearing screeching tires and within a matter of one to two seconds, a vehicle smashed into the passenger side of his car, near the pillar between the front and back doors.
-Frank indicates that he looked toward the sound as soon as he heard it, but never saw the car which struck him.
-Remy indicates that he also heard the sound of the squealing tires, and as he looked to his right, he noticed a vehicle traveling without its headlights on and headed directly toward their car.
-The Glogovsky vehicle was pushed to the west and thrown approximately 100’ into a farm field drainage ditch.
+The client reported hearing screeching tires and within a matter of one to two seconds, a vehicle smashed into the passenger side of his car, near the pillar between the front and back doors.
+The family’s vehicle was pushed to the west and thrown approximately 100’ into a farm field drainage ditch.

-The driver who struck the Glogovsky’s did not have insurance.
-Glogovsky’s claim, therefore, was against his own insurer, AAA and the uninsured motorist coverage that existed under the policy.
+The driver who struck the family did not have insurance.
+The client’s claim, therefore, was against his own insurer and the uninsured motorist coverage that existed under the policy.

-An analysis of the declarations section reveals that Glogovsky’s had three vehicles insured through AAA on his policy, each with an individual uninsured limit of $500,000, and each subject to a specific uninsured motorist premium of $12.46/payment period.
-Gatzke argued that because the insurance company made Glogovsky pay a separate $12.46 monthly premium for each of the three vehicles he had insured, he should be entitled to three times the uninsured limits, or $1.5 million, instead of just $500,000.
-AAA refused and Gatzke filed a motion for declaratory judgment on the issue.
-When he won on that issue, AAA agreed to pay the $1.5 million for Dawn’s insured claim and additional amounts for injuries suffered by Frank and Remy.
+An analysis of the declarations section revealed that the family had three vehicles insured the policy, each with an individual uninsured limit of $500,000, and each subject to a specific uninsured motorist premium of $12.46/payment period.
+Gatzke argued that because the insurance company made the family pay a separate $12.46 monthly premium for each of the three vehicles he had insured, he should be entitled to three times the uninsured limits, or $1.5 million, instead of just $500,000.
+The insurance company refused and Gatzke filed a motion for declaratory judgment on the issue.
+When he won on that issue, the insurance company agreed to pay the $1.5 million for the insured claim and additional amounts for injuries suffered by others in the vehicle.